Passenger pigeon: Decline and conservation attempts

 By the time of these last nestings, laws had already been enacted to protect the passenger pigeon, but these proved ineffective, as they were unclearly framed and hard to enforce.
-H. B. Roney, who had witnessed the Petoskey slaughter, led campaigns to protect the pigeon, but was met with resistance, and accusations that he was exaggerating the severity of the situation.
+H. B. Roney, who witnessed the Petoskey slaughter, led campaigns to protect the pigeon, but was met with resistance, and accusations that he was exaggerating the severity of the situation.
 Few offenders were prosecuted, mainly some poor trappers, but the large enterprises were not affected.
 In 1857, a bill was brought forth to the Ohio State Legislature seeking protection for the passenger pigeon, yet a Select Committee of the Senate filed a report stating that the bird did not need protection, being "wonderfully prolific", and dismissing the suggestion that the species could be destroyed.
 Public protests against trap-shooting erupted in the 1870s, as the birds were badly treated before and after such contests.
 Conservationists were ineffective in stopping the slaughter.
 A bill was passed in the Michigan legislature making it illegal to net pigeons within 3 km of a nesting area.
 In 1897, a bill was introduced in the Michigan legislature asking for a 10-year closed season on passenger pigeons.
 Similar legal measures were passed and then disregarded in Pennsylvania.
-The gestures proved futile, and by the mid-1890s, the passenger pigeon had almost completely disappeared, and was probably extinct as a breeding bird in the wild.
+The gestures proved futile and, by the mid-1890s, the passenger pigeon had almost completely disappeared, and was probably extinct as a breeding bird in the wild.
 Small flocks are known to have existed at this point, since large numbers of birds were still being sold at markets.
 Thereafter, only small groups or individual birds were reported, many of which were shot on sight.